 - The TOE provides specific security functionality that can be used by the Security ICEmbedded Software.
-In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality. - TOE) as specified below. - 71 ST applies the Additional Specific Security Functionality policy (AUG1.P.Add Functions) as specified below. - No other Organisational Security Policy (OSP) has been defined in this ST since their specifications depend heavily on the applications in which the TOE will be integrated.
+In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality. - ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below. - ST applies the Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as specified below. - No other Organisational Security Policy (OSP) has been defined in this ST since their specifications depend heavily on the applications in which the TOE will be integrated.
 The Security Targets for the applications embedded in this TOE should further define them.